Vedantvijayhumbe/SequriQuest/CONTRIBUTING.md

-# Contributing to SEQURIQUEST_
+# Contributing to SEQURIQUEST

-Thank you for considering contributing to SEQURIQUEST_!
+Thank you for considering contributing to SEQURIQUEST!
 Whether you're reporting a bug, suggesting an enhancement, or contributing code, your efforts help make our CTF platform more engaging and robust.

 Below are some guidelines to help you get started smoothly. 💡